 Before giving an outlook on full autonomous programs, let’s first consider ‘first reader tools’.

-- First reader tool – A first reader tool is used to fully analyse the image for any anomalies (for Veye Chest that would be Pulmonary Nodules).
-Consequently, a physician (radiologist for Veye Chest) uses those outcomes to further determine the treatment or diagnostic pathway.
+- First reader tool – A first reader tool is used to fully analyse the image for any anomalies (for Veye Lung Nodules that would be Pulmonary Nodules).
+Consequently, a physician (radiologist for Veye Lung Nodules) uses those outcomes to further determine the treatment or diagnostic pathway.

 Under the current EU legislation, there are no set rules that distinguish requirements for second, concurrent, or first reader tools.
 With the MDR coming into force in 2020, there will be a more stringent framework in place overall, but it will not directly introduce specific second, concurrent, or first reader tool requirements (2).